ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 ## Bottom Line

-So, in the end, the user gets to treat `ipfs://` links to snapshotted data like any other link, gets the result in a reasonable timeframe, and can rely on the data they get back being the correct data, without being very easily tracked.
+So, in the end, the user gets to treat `ipfs://` links to snapshotted data like any other link, gets the result in a reasonable timeframe, and can rely on the data they get back being the correct data.

 `ipns://` URLs of the DNSLink variety rely only on DNS being accurate.
 Regular `ipns://` URLs, however, are verified by the cryptographically signed [record](https://specs.ipfs.tech/ipns/ipns-record/).

 ## Trying it out

-If you want to try this yourself today, you can [build it](https://github.com/little-bear-labs/ipfs-chromium/blob/main/BUILDING.md) from source, or you may install a pre-built v0.0.0.1 binary from [GitHub releases](https://github.com/little-bear-labs/ipfs-chromium/releases/) or [an IPFS gateway](https://ipfs.io/ipfs/bafybeiejovt6ykqitq5senanjrizhk7ce3ynij4ckmoc5tod4jyz6umyp4).
+If you want to try this yourself today, you can [build it](https://github.com/little-bear-labs/ipfs-chromium/blob/main/BUILDING.md) from source, or you may install a pre-built binary from [GitHub releases](https://github.com/little-bear-labs/ipfs-chromium/releases/) or [an IPFS gateway](https://gateway.ipfs.io/ipfs/QmdsmW9pSM8kQsnwFpHrqQFskv6H26XzhnZWYHGVdAfcbm).

 If you'd just like to see it in action, here are the links I use in the video below: